DrDecipher/SuperfluidACE/.Superfluid/Config/CommentPolicy.md

 1. When modifying any code file, append a timestamped inline comment at each change location using the `SF> {Date/Time}` format; preserve existing comments to maintain history.
 2. Only apply this `SF>` inline comment style when making changes to code files (e.g., `.ts`, `.js`, `.rs`); documentation files (e.g., `.md`, `.yaml`) should not receive these inline comments.
+3. Log every change to any file—code, documentation, or configuration—in `.Superfluid/Logs/ChangeLog.md`, including the filename, affected line numbers (where applicable), and a concise description of the change.

 # Comment Style Guide